Nuts and Dry Fruits Council (India)

 1. Packaging Matters

-Minimalist, resealable, travel-friendly and eco-conscious packaging isn’t a luxury anymore – it’s expected.
-The shift towards “snack pack” and single-serve convenience pouches is being driven by millennials’ grab-and-go lifestyle.
+Minimalist, resealable, travel-friendly, and eco-conscious packaging isn’t a luxury anymore – it’s expected.
+Millennials’ grab-and-go lifestyle is driving the shift towards “snack pack” and single-serve convenience pouches.

 1. Value Addition is the Real Hero